 2. Earn a Bachelor of Science in Nursing (BSN) degree

 It’s no secret that the more you know, the further you can go in almost any career, but this is especially true in the field of nursing.
 The Institute of Medicine has recommended that by 2020, 80% of all nurses should have bachelor's degrees.
 Hospitals seeking “Magnet” status seek nurses who hold a bachelor’s degree.

-Regardless of where you currently find yourself on the nursing continuum, there’s a path to follow to earn the credentials you need to pursue a career as a neonatal nurse.
+Regardless of where you currently find yourself on the nursing continuum, there’s a path to follow to minimize the time needed to become an RN and earn the credentials pursue a career as a neonatal nurse.
 For example, Herzing University offers: